koher/try-swift-2016/try-swift.md

 > I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement.
 -- Tony Hoare

+^ I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement.

 ^ I think it is the dark side of programming.
 Falling to the dark side is easy.
 In exchange for a little unsafety, we can get free from the complication of types.
 But I want to stay as a Jedi.
 I believe it makes the evolution.